oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }
 ```

-Compound types with the *id* option treat FieldName as a non-normative label
+Compound types with the *id* option treat the item/field name as a non-normative label
-(see [Section 3.2.1.1](#3211-field-identifiers)) and display it as part of the
+(see [Section 3.2.1.1](#3211-field-identifiers)) and display it in the description
-field description followed by a terminator ("::"):
+followed by a label terminator ("::"):
 ```
     /* Enumerated.ID */
     TypeName = TYPESTRING {             // TypeDescription
-        FieldID                         // FieldName:: FieldDescription
+        ItemID                          // ItemName:: ItemDescription
     }

     /* Choice.ID, Map.ID */